logo

 Want to join our temporary event staffing team?
 First, you will need to join our candidate portal, where you can fill out your profile form to tell us about your experience & what events work you’re interested in.

-By creating an account on our candidate portal, you will be notified of our upcoming opportunities which you can apply for!
+By creating an account on our candidate portal and applying for a role, you will be notified of our upcoming opportunities which you can apply for!

 I've filled out the event application, when will I receive a call back?

 Once you have applied to a specific event via Zoho, a member of our recruitment team will assess your application.
-From there, you will be invited to have a telephone or video interview within 4 weeks of your application.
-If successful, you will be onboarded!
+If you are successful, you will be invited to a video interview.
+We routinely review applications, however where events are several months away we may not start assessing applications straight away.

 What events experience do I need?